 Various colleges around the country also include housing into their Collegiate Recovery Communities.
 Through the inclusion of housing, students in recovery can live, study, and have fun all without the common pressures and triggers of everyday college life.
 A collegiate Recovery Community might very well have its own designated staff coordinators and supervision in recovery to help guide students along their path of recovery,

 The idea of these Collegiate Recovery Communities is to not only build a community of like-minded individuals looking to stay sober, but to help these students remain connected, maintain their sobriety, and continue to be a part of the collegiate community.
 Treatment will teach an individual the importance of sobriety, but collegiate recovery communities will help keep them safe and sober.

 How and Where To Find Them

 Sober communities are available in almost every university and many community colleges.
 Universities should have information posted on their site but if not, the Association of Recovery in Higher Education is a useful resource.
-While attending Coalition Recovery Treatment Center, our case management team will facilitate this process for you all while in treatment.
+While attending Coalition Recovery’s Student Program, our case management team will facilitate this process for you all while in treatment.
 We are partnered with a variety of universities (UT, USF, and HCC among others) to provide a clean transition into sober living and communities.